 The council have an established Health and Wellbeing Board which is tasked with joining up commissioning and services across the NHS, social care, public health and the voluntary sector.
-The Council has a close working relationship ('Union') with North East Lincolnshire CCG to ensure an efficient and effective working relationship with the health sector and make best use of the range of skills and capacity in both organisations.
+In support of this aim, the council had a close working relationship with North East Lincolnshire CCG to ensure an efficient and effective working relationship with the health sector and make best use of the range of skills and capacity in both organisations.
 As two of the largest commissioning organisations within North East Lincolnshire, the council and CCG are well placed to influence the health and wellbeing agenda through their joint spending power and economies of scale.
+Joint working arrangements have been revised following NHS reform which took effect in July 2022 and a new relationship is being developed with NHS Humber and North Yorkshire ICB.